This article helps you sort through organic treatments and home remedies for plant diseases.

 Preventing Early Blight

 Pruning, staking, and keeping the soil clean and debris-free give plants a good chance of survival.
-Furthermore, adding organic compost can protect the vegetation from soil spores.
+Furthermore, adding organic compost can help protect vegetation from soil-borne spores.

 Fungastop organic garden fungicide can also protect against this fungal disease.

 You can also make a DIY fungal spray for plants using baking soda.
-Combine one teaspoon of baking soda with a teaspoon of liquid soap and a quart of water.
+Combine 1 teaspoon of baking soda with 1 teaspoon of liquid soap and 1 quart of water.

 Shake well and use this homemade antifungal spray to coat affected plants.
 Baking soda kills some soil fungi and diminishes the effects of others.